Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: Estimate the heat kernel from BM paths

 \subsection{Strip algorithm}

-In this subsection we will discuss an accelerated algorithm for an estimate of the heat kernel on a given manifold.
-We call it the strip method.
+We present in this subsection an accelerated algorithm for an estimate of the heat kernel on a given manifold.
+We call it the strip algorithm.
 Suppose that $M$ is a Riemannian manifold of dimension $m$.
 We denote by $d(x,y)$ the geodesic distance between $x,y\in M$, i.e., the minimum of lengths of piecewise smooth curves on $M$ connecting $x$ and $y$.
 We define for each $x\in M$, $d_0 \ge 0,\epsilon >0$ the set

 We also denote by $S_x(d_0)$ the set consisting of all $z\in M$ such that $d(x,z) = d_0$.
 From now on, we call $S_x(d_0,\epsilon)$ the $\epsilon$-strip of $S_x(d_0)$.
 It is tempting to think $S_x(d_0,\epsilon)$ as the tube of $S_{x}(d_0)$ of radius $\epsilon$.
 This is not always the case, but it is true with a minor assumption on $M$, which is obviously satisfied by manifolds we considered in this paper.
-We refer readers to Lemma D.1 in Appendix for the description of this minor assumption.
-Moreover, we prove in Lemma D.2 in Appendix that $S_{x}(d_0)$ is a closed submanifold of $M$ for most choices of $d_0$.
-Hence we may apply Theorem D.3 in Appendix to estimate the volume of the tube $S_x(d_0,\epsilon)$.
+We refer readers to Lemma~\ref{lemma:tube} for the description of this minor assumption.
+Moreover, we prove in Lemma~\ref{lemma:submanifold} that $S_{x}(d_0)$ is a closed submanifold of $M$ for most choices of $d_0$.
+Hence we may apply Theorem~\ref{thm:tube formula} to estimate the volume of the tube $S_x(d_0,\epsilon)$.
+The aforementioned technical results are all recorded in Appendix~\ref{appendix: tubes}.

 We assume that the heat kernel $p^M_t(x,y)$ is a function of distance at some $x\in M$, i.e.,

 Manifolds satisfying \eqref{eqn:distance dependence} include Euclidean spaces, spheres, projective spaces and their quotients.
 For such a manifold, we have the following analogue of \eqref{eqn:heat kernel estimate}: